 A zero day vulnerability, also known as 0-day vulnerability, is a security flaw in a software application or an Operating system which is not known to the party or the vendor who is responsible for fixing the flaw.
-Therefore, zero day vulnerabilities remain undisclosed and unpatched, leaving gaps for attackers to leverage this opportunity while the public remains unaware of the risk.
+Therefore, they remain undisclosed and unpatched, leaving gaps for attackers to leverage this opportunity while the public remains unaware of the risk.

-Nothing can be as terrorizing as a Zero day vulnerability residing in your network without a patch to fix it.
-Far worse if the zero day vulnerability has been exploited in the wild.
-In that case, the zero day exploit code may be out in the open, while you wait for a fix from the vendor.
-This window paves the way for active hackers to make use of the zero day vulnerability to wreak havoc in your network.
+Nothing can be as terrorizing as a zero day vulnerability residing in your network without a patch to fix it.
+Far worse if it's been exploited in the wild.
+In that case, the zero day exploit code may be out in the open.
+This paves the way for active hackers to launch a zero day attack while you wait for a fix from the vendor.

 Hackers incessantly probe Operating Systems and applications in search of weakness.
 They use an array of automated testing tools and reverse engineering techniques to find a hole in the defense.
 Once they stumbles upon a vulnerability, they'll resort to either: